 - Fatigue and tiredness

-- Concentration and memory
+- Thinking and memory changes

 - Nausea and vomiting